Ground Crew Project: Galactic Federation

+History

-Photon Belt
+Photon belt

-Beginning in November 1996, Nidle 'channeled' a narrative that was an urgent call to humanity and involved an imminent apocalypse due to a planetary transformation of Earth.
-He claimed to be leading a mission on Earth for the "Galactic Federation of Planets," in order to prepare the world for this coming transformation supposed to occur as the planet passes into the path of a cosmic 'photon belt', an area of outer space that he claimed had high energy properties similar to the plasma in the atmosphere of stars.
-His narrative stated that the photon belt would aid Earth's transformation into a pristine state and restore the superhuman abilities of humanity by gradually transforming the genetic codes of all humanity from a double-helix DNA to a 12-helix DNA pattern.
+Beginning in November 1996, Nidle channeled a narrative that was an urgent call to humanity and involved an imminent apocalypse due to a planetary transformation of Earth.
+He claimed to be leading a mission on Earth for the "Galactic Federation of Planets" in order to prepare Earth for this coming transformation supposed to occur as the planet passes into the path of a cosmic 'photon belt', an area of outer space that he claimed had high energy properties similar to the plasma in the atmosphere of stars.
+His narrative stated that the photon belt would aid Earth's transformation into a pristine state and restore the superhuman abilities of humanity by gradually transforming human genetic codes from a double-helix DNA to a 12-helix DNA pattern.
 The "dormant" pineal gland would be activated and an immediate healing process would take place.
 It was expected that the human body, having lost certain cosmic capabilities in the past, would regain its galactic ability to rejuvenate itself, overcome illness and aging, and become telepathic.

-The channelling claimed that human structures would be destroyed in the process of photon belt activation, and the only safe places would be underground or inside spaceships.
-According to the early channellings, only extraterrestrial intervention by the Galactic Federation could save most of humanity.
-Nidle channelled the narrative on at least a weekly basis, claiming that huge underground chambers were being drilled, and massive spaceships were being prepared to house humans who would join a deep space brotherhood.
+The channeling claimed that human structures would be destroyed in the process of photon belt activation, and the only safe places would be underground or inside spaceships.
+According to the early channelings, only extraterrestrial intervention by the Galactic Federation could save most of humanity.
+Nidle channeled the narrative on at least a weekly basis, claiming that huge underground chambers were being drilled, and massive spaceships were being prepared to house humans who would join a deep space brotherhood.

-Imminent Landing
+Imminent landing

 The narrative stated that during Earth's entry into the photon belt and no later than December 17, 1996, a mass landing of 15 million star ships of the "Galactic Federation" would complete the raising of the consciousness of humanity using their advanced technology.
-This would achieve a paradise of sociological and ecological evolution – a galactic and divine society - by 2012.
+This would achieve a paradise of sociological and ecological evolution—a galactic and divine society—by 2012.

 It was claimed the landing would represent hundreds of advanced races including Pleiadians, Sirians, Cassiopeans, and Arcturians, who will fan out across the globe to meet and placate human populations.
 "We are being assisted by all of Creation – the Spiritual Hierarchy, Angelic Realms, the Galactic Federation of Light, Ascended Masters, and our space brothers and sisters."
-All earthly weapons would be first neutralised then beamed up to the ships; and all mechanical devices would be shut down.
-World government would be taken over by the Spiritual Hierarchy and all communication systems replaced by their advanced technologies.
-Attractive accounts of the Earth transformation included the use of telepathy, airborne transport instead of cars and special photon energy generators for domestic appliances.
+Attractive accounts of the Earth transformation included the use of telepathy, airborne transport instead of cars, and special photon energy generators for domestic appliances.

-This religious ufology belongs to the "cargoistic" genre, because the ascension of humans is believed to be brought about by superior alien "cargo" in this case comprising incredible new technologies and ecologically harmless energies.
+This religious ufology belongs to the "cargoistic" genre, because the ascension of humans is believed to be brought about by superior alien "cargo"; in this case, comprising incredible new technologies and ecologically harmless energies.